“O Tannenbaum, O Tannenbaum!” This post is going to show you how to create a vintage holiday tablescape!

 Ceramic products, such as Waechtersbach, are largely handmade.
 They get their final shape and appearance through being fired in a kiln that is around 2,012 degrees Fahrenheit!
 The result is quality, attractive dinnerware that are each thoughtfully created.

-The Christmas Tree pattern, in production since 1976, was discontinued from production in 2012.
+The Christmas Tree pattern in these vintage Christmas dishes, in production since 1976, was discontinued from production in 2012.
 This collection was the most popular Waechtersbach Christmas pattern, making it even more loved and cherished today.

 I absolutely love taking out these Christmas dishes each holiday season.
 The vintage red and green colors add such a cozy nostalgia to my home.

-Here are some creative ways to use them:
+Here are some creative ways to use vintage Christmas dishes:

 - smaller bowls make cute candy dishes